Magma Poetry

-Magma Poetry, better known as Magma, is a London-based poetry magazine, publishing work on and about poetry, and known for appointing a different editor every issue.
+Magma Poetry, better known mononymously as Magma, is a London-based poetry magazine, publishing work on and about poetry, and known for appointing a different editor every issue.
 It was founded by Helen Nicholson and Laurie Smith in 1994, with its first issue edited by Smith, and appearing in March 1994.
 Since 1994, a total of 91 issues of Magma have appeared by December 2024.
 The team run the Magma Poetry, Pamphlet and Subscribers-only competitions.

 Early days

 Conceived sometime in "the summer of 1992" with 'Urban Fox' as one of the proposed names, Magma was founded by Nicholson and Smith in 1994.
 It is published three times a year, usually in spring, summer and autumn.
 The original team also included Mick Delap, David Boll (chairman), Peter Ashton Jones and Martin Sonenberg (illustrations), and Ronald Frank (treasurer).
 Nicholson, at that time, served as secretary, and Smith as editorial secretary.
 In 1994, Magma worked with the City Lit, being located in Stukeley Street, off Drury Lane, and called themselves The Stukeley Press.

 The first issue of Magma featured eleven poets, and the second, edited by Boll, included work by fourteen poets.
 An interview with poet Carol Ann Duffy was published in the third.
 In their Autumn 1995 newsletter, the Suffolk Poetry Society called Magma "well presented and printed", noting their "good selection of poetry."
 In later issues, reviews have also had an important place in the magazine.

 The subtitle in the initial issues was "New Poetry from Around the World", which they stopped using after No. 18, and the cover became similar to as it is today from Magma 27, the Autumn 2003 issue.
 The current subtitle for the magazine is "The poetry magazine with a different editor every issue", and the issues are now themed, with the issue editors specialising in the said kind of poetry.
 The first themed issue, however, was No. 19 ("New Love Poems") which was edited by Mick Delap.
 The current cover design pattern for Magma was first taken up in No. 56 – "The Poetry of Clothes", edited by the poets Julia Bird and Helen Mort.
 It was further tweaked, although only a little (perhaps to make it look more organised), in No. 65, and then in No. 68.